McToluene/wallet-/README.md

 ## Running the app
 Move to the project directory
-run yarn
+run "yarn" and
-once yarn is done then run docker-compose up
+once yarn is done then run "docker-compose up"

 ## Testing
 Once the docker-compose is done.